Translate

 Institutional Critique by Way of Fiction

 In this way, Broodthaers doesn’t simply critique the institution.
-He performs it to death, until all that’s left is the echo of its authority, trembling under the weight of its own contradictions.
+He performs it to death.

 A Lasting Influence Through Absurdity